 Let’s assume that you are developing a data warehouse project, and your team needs the appropriate environment immediately and under the minimum budget.
 Business users have to explore their data as soon as possible.
-This will be our goal for the current tutorial: to create a data warehouse for importing and exploring the data quickly and straightforwardly using Oracle.
+This will be our goal for the current tutorial: to create an autonomous database for importing and exploring the data quickly and straightforwardly using Oracle.

 Oracle Autonomous Data Warehouse (ADW) is a fully managed and high-performance solution.
 It includes all of the Oracle Database advantages in the environment adjusted and optimized for the Data Warehouse workload.
 Thus, you don’t need to take more effort and resources in the DBA role to do the database management and optimization jobs.